Marvelmta/TravelApp/README.md

-# 🌍 Travel Explorer App
+# Travel Explorer App

 A modern and responsive **Travel App** built with **React** and **TypeScript**.
-The app lets users explore countries around the world, see the weather in the capital, read short descriptions from Wikipedia, and view beautiful images from Unsplash.
+The app lets users explore countries around the world, see the weather in the capital, read short descriptions from Wikipedia, and view images from Unsplash.

 ---

-## ✨ Functions
+## Functions

 🔎 **Search for countries** – A search bar on the homepage to find specific countries.
-- 🌍 **Filter by continent** – Buttons to filter between continents (Africa, Europe, Asia, etc).
+- **Filter by continent** – Buttons to filter between continents (Africa, Europe, Asia, etc).
-- 📄 **Pagination** – 12 countries are shown per page.
+- **Pagination** – 12 countries per page.
-- 🇨🇭 **Country detail page** – Each country page shows:
+- **Country detail page** – Each country page shows:
   - Population
   - Capital
   - Currency